Taking the Security out of Security Questions

 Seriously... the mind boggles at what that particular user was thinking.
 So it may be worth adding a quick notice to remind users that silly questions like that will make their account insecure.

 From a security point of view, allowing someone to recover their account if the password is lost is not a very good idea.
 The password is there for a reason, to secure the account.
 If it's lost, then no one should be able to get at the account.
-Account recovery procedures such as security questions were created purely because of customer service.
+Account recovery procedures such as security questions were created purely because of customer service, not for security.

 Users are only human, and humans forget passwords.
 It's that simple.
 Not wanting to lose a customer, you will want to provide a way for a user to recover their account and prove they are who they say they are.
-If security questions are implemented correctly, then the benefits to customer service far outweight the potential security implications of having two access points to an account, especially if both access points are just as secure as the other.
+If security questions are implemented correctly, then the benefits to customer service can outweight the potential security implications of having two access points to an account.

 However, part of customer satisfaction is not to force something on your users.
 I cannot stand it when I have to sign up for a website and fill in all sorts of information as mandatory, before I'm allowed to continue.
 By all means provide the user with the ability to create a custom security question, but don't make it mandatory.
 If a user doesn't want to provide another means to access their account, don't force it on them.